ICHydro/Riverlabs/wari/Readme.md

 `RtcDateTime compiled = RtcDateTime(__DATE__, __TIME__) + 10;`

-You can also adjust this line if you want to programme in a different time zone:
+You can also adjust this line if you want to program in a different time zone:

 `RtcDateTime compiled = RtcDateTime(__DATE__, __TIME__) - TZ * 3600 + 10;`